Same-sex marriage in Australia: New South Wales

 New South Wales, Australia's most populous state, has recognised domestic partnerships since July 2010.
-The Relationships Register Act 2010 was passed by the Parliament in May and came into effect on 1 July 2010.
+The Relationships Register Act 2010 was passed by the New South Wales Parliament in May and came into effect on 1 July 2010.
 The Act provides conclusive proof of the existence of a relationship and ensures participants gain all the rights afforded to de facto couples under state and federal law.
 Previously, in June 2008, the Parliament passed the Miscellaneous Acts Amendment (Same Sex Relationships) Act 2008.
-The Act amended several other state laws to recognise co-mothers as legal parents of children born through donor insemination and ensure birth certificates allow both mothers to be recognised.
+The Act amended several other state laws to recognise co-mothers as legal parents of children born through donor insemination and to ensure birth certificates allow both mothers to be recognised.
 Additionally, the Act amended 57 pieces of state legislation to ensure de facto couples, including same-sex couples, are treated equally with married couples.
 Finally, the Act amended the New South Wales Anti-Discrimination Act 1977 to ensure same-sex couples are protected from discrimination on the basis of their "marital or domestic status" in employment, accommodation and access to other goods and services.

 New South Wales has also sought to legislate with respect to same-sex marriage.
-In November 2013, a bill was introduced to the Legislative Council to legalise same-sex marriage at a state level, thought it was narrowly defeated.
+In November 2013, a bill was introduced to the Legislative Council to legalise same-sex marriage at the state level, thought it was narrowly defeated.
 The external territory of Norfolk Island has, since 1 July 2016, been incorporated into New South Wales legislation.
+Prior to this, a same-sex marriage bill had been tabled in the Norfolk Island Legislative Assembly in September 2014, though it was eventually not put to a vote.